algolife-research/stochastic/doc/SOUND_SYNTHESIS.md

 3. **Better filters** - Low effort, high impact
 4. **Effects** - Essential for polished sounds

-The graph-based architecture makes Phonon uniquely suited for generative and experimental music—focus synthesis development on features that complement this strength.
+The graph-based architecture makes Stochastic uniquely suited for generative and experimental music—focus synthesis development on features that complement this strength.

 ---